Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver biopsy (to determine severity of inflammation, scarring, cirrhosis, and underlying cause)

 Treatment.
-Specific treatment for chronic hepatitis will be determined by your doctor based on:
+Specific treatment for chronic hepatitis will be discussed with you by your healthcare provider based on:

 Cause of the disease